CyrillePu/DynDendroHab/README.txt

 *In the Data folder you can find an example of data base.

-*In the Scripts folder you will find the different script used for computation.
+*In the Scripts folder you will find the different scripts used for computation.
 In each script some informations are written at the beginning.

 *The results of the scripts are saved in the Results folder.